faenrandir/a_careful_examination/content/documents/book_of_mormon/lds_scholars_evidence_modern_origin.md

     **Significance**: We do not expect ancient authors to be pulling extensively from New Testament phraseology and themes in such a manner since the NT had not even been written at the time ancient authors were first engraving the plates and the books being pulled from were not transmitted by Jesus in the New World, at least based on the record of what was transmitted.

-1. Richard Bushman, famous LDS Historian and [advisor of the Joseph Smith Papers Project](https://www.josephsmithpapers.org/articles/project-team) made {{ link(text="two public observations about the early 1800s literature in the Book of Mormon", path="/bushman-on-19th-century-phrasing-and-theology-in-the-book-of-mormon/") }}:
+1. Richard Bushman, famous LDS Historian and [advisor of the Joseph Smith Papers Project](https://www.josephsmithpapers.org/articles/project-team) made [two public observations about the early 1800s literature in the Book of Mormon](/bushman-on-19th-century-phrasing-and-theology-in-the-book-of-mormon/):

     > ... there is phrasing everywhere–**long phrases that if you google them you will find them in 19th century writings**. **The theology of the Book of Mormon is very much 19th century theology, and it reads like a 19th century understanding of the Hebrew Bible as an Old Testament**.

     > **The Book of Mormon has a lot of nineteenth-century Protestant material in it, both in terms of theology and of wording.** I am looking for an explanation of how and why it is there.

-1. Grant Hardy, [a foremost LDS Scholar on the Book of Mormon](https://en.wikipedia.org/wiki/Grant_Hardy) --- The Isaiah we see in the Book of Mormon is {{ link(text="not what we would expect to see from someone who came from Jerusalem in 600BC", path="/excerpt-on-isaiah-from-hardys-readers-guide/") }}.
+1. Grant Hardy, [a foremost LDS Scholar on the Book of Mormon](https://en.wikipedia.org/wiki/Grant_Hardy) --- The Isaiah we see in the Book of Mormon is [not what we would expect to see from someone who came from Jerusalem in 600BC](/excerpt-on-isaiah-from-hardys-readers-guide/).

     > Latter-day Saints sometimes brush such criticism [that the Book of Mormon pulls from deutero-Isaiah] aside, asserting that such interpretations are simply the work of academics who do not believe in prophecy, but **this is clearly an inadequate (and inaccurate) response to a significant body of detailed historical and literary analysis**.